hossein-git/E-commerce-Pluse-Laravel/README.md

 -  Can write Comment

 #### Orders
-- See overview of your orders in admin and user profile
+- See an overview of your orders in admin and user profile
 - Detailed view of the order comes with: list of items purchased, delivery address, order status , payment status.
-- Users can track order with track code
+- Users can track order with tracking code

 #### Role management system